Skip to code content (skip section selection)

 (i) Select clearing shall be allowed in these buffers of trees measuring less than three inches DBH.
 Select clearing shall not include trimming limbs more than eight feet above ground level.
 All trees three inches DBH or greater shall be indicated on a tree survey.

-(ii) Additional landscaping, irrigation and/or pedestrian trails must be approved by the Department of Planning and Development.
+(ii) Additional landscap- ing, irrigation and/or pedestrian trails must be approved by the Department of Planning, Land Use and Neighborhoods.
 Any plantings allowed or required within this buffer shall be native species;

 (iv) The boundaries of the natural roadside buffer shall be clearly delineated and identified on all development plans and plats submitted for approval;

-(v) Clearing limits shall be staked out in the field in a manner approved by Department of Planning and Development staff, prior to and remaining through construction activities;
+(v) Clearing limits shall be staked out in the field in a manner approved by Department of Planning, Land Use and Neighborhoods staff, prior to and remaining through construction activities;

 (vi) Buffers along waterfront, marsh, minor arterials, or collector streets will be 50 feet in depth; and